Kikicao/HPC_Client_Subscription/readme.md

 <center><img src="image/4_1_Demo.png" style="width:400" /></center>

  - _Please nott: For security reason, the name of the computing center is replaced by Midway computing center and "###"._
+ _The project is ongoing with updates of data and further analysis on **Clients Classification** with KMeans method and so on._

 <br />